benjaminmetzler/OpenRemoteHub/documentation/json_format.md

 }
 ```

-The individual mode files will take precedence if the same action block is defined in both the mode file and the common.json.
+The individual activity files will take precedence if the same action block is defined in both the activity file and the common.json.